-Very few people have enough property to worry about federal estate taxes; for deaths in 2011 and 2012, only some estates worth more than $5 million are taxed.
-After 2012, nobody knows what will happen to the estate tax.
+Very few people have enough property to worry about federal estate taxes; for deaths in 2015, only estates worth more than $5.43 million are taxed.
+Married couples can combine their exemptions so that the last to die can leave $10.86 million without owing estate tax.
+These exemption amounts will rise with inflation.
 (See Nolo's article Estate Tax: Will Your Estate Have to Pay?.)
 If you do think your estate might owe tax, here are some ways to reduce the bill for your heirs:

 Create a charitable or other trust.
 Charitable trusts, which involve making a gift to a charity and getting some payments back, can also save on both estate and income tax.
 There are many other complex trusts; learn about them on your own and then have an experienced estate planning lawyer draw up the documents you want.
 (For more information about trusts, see Nolo's article The Charitable Trust: Do Good and Get Tax Breaks.)

 You're Over Fifty or Ill

 Now is the time to take concrete steps to establish an estate plan.
 First, the basics: Consider a probate-avoidance living trust and, if you're concerned about estate taxes, a tax-saving trust.
 (These devices are discussed just above.)
 Write a will, or update an old one.